RafaelCavazza/Xrm.Crm.WebApi/README.md

 ## Update

-The update method follows the same logic of the create method.
+The update method follows the same logic from the create method.
 The only difference is: the 'Entity' object needs to have a Id or a alternate key

 ```c#
     Entity contact = new Entity("contact", new Guid("00000000-0000-0000-0000-000000000000"));